Which Black Candidate Then?

 Let's face it.
 Black America is in so many ways separate from, well, "White" America.
 The contrast in skin tone is one clear component of it yet we are Americans nonetheless and I think that most of us simply want America to do what Dr. Martin Luther King, Jr. asked: honor your IOU to us.

+We have problems of our own making and many of others doing but we are still here trying to survive and overcome--even overcoming ourselves most of the time.
 So, I ask what kind of Black candidate should/could/would represent "us" best?
 Should they be a man or woman of principle like a solid and well-rooted minister?
 Their impeccable morals could not ever be questioned, could they?

 Should they be a man or woman of industry?
 After all, their sense of business and conquest and savvy would be a boon to anyone, right?
 Should they be a man or woman of the intelligentsia?
 After all, it takes a person of remarkable intelligence to navigate this complex world of ethnic and national entities.
+Should it be a Black man or woman at all?
+Do we believe that we are actually capable of running a nation like America with its built in challenges to progress on so many levels with one of them being racial progress?

 I think of my friends who are fervent Obama supporters.
 I know they are supporting him because he is Black and yet no one questions the white voter who supports a white candidate because he is NOT Black.
 No one calls into question the racial motives of the rest of the electorate but all candidates find it necessary to give enormous import to "the Latin vote" or the "Rust Belt vote" or the "stay at home white mother vote" and so on and so on.